pactflow/example-bi-directional-consumer-nock/README_BDC_TEMPLATE.md

 - y
 - z

-What is uploaded to Pactflow is an OpenAPI specification that represents what you actually tested with <tool>, to give us confidence it is compatible with a Pact consumer.
+What is uploaded to PactFlow is an OpenAPI specification that represents what you actually tested with <tool>, to give us confidence it is compatible with a Pact consumer.

 ## Overview of Part of <BDCT/CDCT> Flow